22 Weeks Pregnant

 How Many Months Is 22 Weeks Pregnant?

-Twenty-two weeks pregnant is five months pregnant, which is part of the second trimester of pregnancy.
-By the way, if you never figured out your due date, you can use our due date calculator to check.
+Twenty-two weeks pregnant is five months pregnant, which is part of the second trimester.
+If you never figured out your due date, you can use our due date calculator to check.

 Your Baby at 22 Weeks

-At this stage, your baby is developing recognizable facial features that will make them look like their parents.
+At this stage, your baby is developing recognizable facial features.
 They form eyebrows this week, says Dr. Lauren Demosthenes, an ob-gyn and Senior Medical Director with Babyscripts.
 And while the eyelids remain closed, baby’s eyes are moving around behind them.
-There is also more fat developing on your baby, which means more cheeks to pinch.
+More fat is also developing on your baby, which means more cheeks to pinch.

 How Big is a Baby at 22 Weeks?

-At 22 weeks, baby weighs about one pound and is about 11 inches in length.
-That’s about the size of a classic Game Boy.
+At 22 weeks, baby weighs about one pound and is about 7.3 inches from crown to rump.
+That’s about the size of a Motorola Razr phone.

 💛 Congratulations 💛